Playmates Toys

 Issue #13 of SF Collectors Magazine ‘Strange New Worlds’ also covered the ’94 NY Toyfair…

 But astonishingly, the campaign would never materialise.
 The significant ratings drop after the pilot premiered plus poor critical reception to subsequent episodes lead to the line being cancelled after the release of just nine figures.
-Frustratingly, none of the much-anticipated vehicle prototypes made it to production despite the figures being especially designed to fit into them –
+According to Producer Philip Segal the line may have been doomed from the start – “I was in charge of approving these.
+The sculpts were produced in China and we had a really hard time with the language barrier.
+We had the worst time with Roy over his sculpt – he complained bitterly it didn’t look like him.”
+Frustratingly, none of the much-anticipated vehicle prototypes made it to production either despite the figures being especially designed to fit into them –

 The blueprint for the ‘Stinger’ vehicle demonstrates both the standard of engineering involved (the wheels activating the tail movement) and level of accuracy to the show by accommodating the figures…